bbauska/hidden-hand/README.md

-<h1 id="hidden-hand-toc">The Hidden Hand - Alien Contact and the Government Coverup
+<h1 id="hidden-hand-toc">The Hidden Hand - Alien Contact and the Government Coverup</h1>

 --James Carman (2008)